The Pacific Pumas: Economic growth and stability

-The flexible rates have allowed the Pumas to absorb shocks to their real economies, perhaps best evidenced during the global financial crisis that began in 2008.
+The flexible rates have allowed the Pumas to absorb shocks to their real economies, perhaps best evidenced during the 2008 financial crisis.
 By January 2009, Chilean, Colombian and Peruvian currencies had all fallen sharply against the dollar as investors rushed to perceived safety.
 Such pressure has previously proven disastrous in emerging markets where rigid currencies and brittle monetary systems ultimately cracked under stress, including during the 1997 Asian financial crisis.
 However, with the flexibility of the float, Puma central banks were not forced to exhaust reserves defending pegs, nor were they forced to gamble against speculators betting on devaluations.
 The Pumas absorbed the rapid depreciation and rebounded swiftly.

 The governments have also demonstrated a commitment to debt reduction and fiscal restraint.
 For example, Chile has effectively eliminated its public debt while Peru transformed its structural deficits into structural surpluses.

 Positive economic developments have seen returns in terms of investor interest.
 The Pumas attract four of every ten dollars invested in Latin America.